Alaska’s marijuana industry continues to grow

-JUNEAU, Alaska (AP) — Latest tax figures from the Alaska Department of Revenue show the state’s marijuana industry is continuing to grow.
+JUNEAU, Alaska (AP) — Alaska’s marijuana industry is continuing to grow, according to the latest tax figures from the Alaska Department of Revenue.

-The Juneau Empire reports the department says in its monthly update that 119 taxpayers paid $1.5 million to the state in September.
+Some 119 taxpayers paid $1.5 million to the state in September, the department said in its monthly update.

-Each month since October 2016, the state has reported more taxpayers than the month before, even if tax collections rise and fall.
+Each month since October 2016, the state has reported more taxpayers than the month before, even if tax collections rise and fall, the Juneau Empire reported .

 Most Read Business Stories